c-kobo/ui5con2023/exercises/ex11/README.md

 ![](./images/image6.png)

-(7) A new mtar archive is generated in `mta_archives` folder.
+(7) A new mtar archive is generated in the `mta_archives` folder.
 Right-click the newly generated mtar archive and select `Deploy MTA Archive`;

+__Note:__ Deployment will fail if the SAP HANA database in your cloud space is not started!

 ![](./images/image7.png)

 All going well, your CAP project with a Fiori UI application should be deployed to Cloud Foundry.

-## Exercise 11.3 - Access Deployed Application
+## Exercise 11.3 - Retrieve Deployed Application

 (8) To get a list of deployed HTML5 applications, run the following command;